allain/servicify-http/README.md

 # servicify-http

-A naive servicify backend that use plain old HTTP with long polling for all of its communication.
+A naive servicify backend that uses plain old HTTP + Long Polling for all of its communication.

+All comm goes through the registry.